SausageMuffins/Mind-Palace/Notes/Computer Engineering/Synchronization Problems in Computer Systems.md

 - **CHECK** (using TAS and CAS) if the resource is being used by another process.
 - **TELL** the process that the resource is currently taken up/available.
 - The sad process may ==busy wait== until the resource is available.
-- Once the sad process and access the resource, the hardware (eg: memory) will make a note that the resource is being used --> locking the hardware out and repeating again.
+- Once the sad process can access the resource, the hardware (eg: memory) will make a note that the resource is being used --> locking the hardware out and repeating again.

 **==Details==**